0984

 The user does not have to know where on disk a file lives, or how the printer talks to the CPU, or how to share RAM between two open programs.
 The OS handles all of that.
 It hides the complexity of the hardware behind a clean interface.

-The IGCSE syllabus lists eight main functions of an operating system.
+There are eight main functions of an operating system to know.
 Each one is worth remembering separately because exam questions often ask "name and describe two functions".

 The OS lets the user create, name, rename, copy, move, delete and search files and folders.
 It also tracks the physical location of each file on the disk, so the user is freed from worrying about exactly where bytes sit.